304SS vs 316SS

 Temperature Resistance with 304SS vs 316SS

 While both grades perform well at lower temperatures, 316 stainless steel exhibits better high-temperature resistance compared to 304 stainless steel.
-It can withstand elevated temperatures without losing its corrosion resistance properties, making it suitable for applications involving extreme heat.
+It can withstand elevated temperatures without losing its corrosion resistance properties, making it suitable for extreme heat applications.

 Strength and Durability